-Allow to fully dry.
+Allow your tissue paper bowls to fully dry.
 It’s really hard to wait, I know!
 But be patient.

 Then pop the balloon and release the air.
-The tissue form will crumple down, but once the balloon is deflated, gently adjust the bowl and the shape will keep.
-And now, the bowl can be used.
+The tissue form will crumple down, but once the balloon is deflated, gently adjust the bowls and the shape will keep.
+And now, your tissue paper bowls can be used.

 Drop whatever you’d like inside or leave the bowls stacked on a shelf.
 They are not food safe so place a napkin inside first before adding goodies.

-If you would like the bowl to be more solid or firm, you can use a product called Enviro Tex (found at Michael’s) to coat the outside and inside of the bowl.
+If you would like the tissue paper bowls to be more solid or firm, you can use a product called Enviro Tex (found at Michael’s) to coat the outside and inside of the bowl.
 It’s a hard finish medium that you brush on and when it dries, it makes a very solid surface.

 And that’s it.
 Very doable, no?
-I hope you give this project a try.
+I hope you give this tissue paper bowls project a try.
 And if you do, I’d love to hear about it!